Skip to content

 A different and less drastic step to block your credit is to place a fraud alert on your credit profile with the credit agency.
 A fraud alert can defend your credit history from illegal access for one year, after which it can be renewed.

-A fraud alert won’t totally lock down your credit reports the method that a credit freeze does, but it does need creditors & lenders to take the further step of verifying your identity before allowing new lines of credit with your name
+A fraud alert won’t totally lock down your credit reports the method that a credit freeze does.
+But it does need creditors & lenders to take the further step of verifying your identity before allowing new lines of credit with your name.

 3. Focus on Credit Card Security From The Start